infobip/oneapi-pharo-smalltalk/README.md

 ### Login

 Login to obtain authentication token form the server.
 This step is only needed if you choose to authenticate with a token.
-By default Basic HTTP authentication is used to this step is not needed.
+By default Basic HTTP authentication is used so this step is not needed.

     smsClient login.